Arthur Luard: Early life and military career

 Luard was born at British India in Waltair in September 1861, the son of Colonel George Francis Luard (a nephew of Lieutenant Colonel John Luard) and Jane Hamilton, daughter of Lieutenant Colonel Johnstone Hamilton.
 He was educated in England at Denstone College, before attending the Royal Military College, Sandhurst.
-He was commissioned into the Norfolk Regiment as a lieutenant in May 1882, and saw action in the Burma Expedition from 1885.
-He was promoted to captain in May 1889, and was seconded to the staff in April 1899, where he held the appointment of Superintendent of Gymnasia at Portsmouth until January 1900.
+He was commissioned into the Norfolk Regiment, later the Royal Norfolk Regiment, as a lieutenant in May 1882, and saw action in the Burma Expedition from 1885.
+He was promoted to captain in May 1889, and was seconded to the staff in April 1899, where he held the appointment of superintendent of gymnasia at Portsmouth until January 1900.

-With the beginning of the Second Boer War in 1899, he went with his regiment to South Africa to serve in the war from 1900 to 1902.
-While there, he was wounded in action near Brandfort in March 1900, before serving as a deputy-assistant adjutant-general under the Military Governor of Johannesburg.
-He was promoted to major in September 1900, and was mentioned in despatches in September 1901.
-During the course of the conflict, he was awarded two medals and created a Companion of the Distinguished Service Order in the same month in which he was mentioned in despatches.
+With the beginning of the Second Boer War in October 1899, he went with his regiment to South Africa to serve in the war from 1900 to 1902.
+While there, he was wounded in action near Brandfort in March 1900, before serving as a deputy assistant adjutant general (DAAG) under the military governor of Johannesburg.
+He was promoted to major in September 1900, and was mentioned in dispatches in September 1901.
+During the course of the conflict, he was awarded two medals and created a Companion of the Distinguished Service Order (DSO) in the same month in which he was mentioned in despatches.

 Several years after the conclusion of the war, he was promoted to lieutenant colonel in September 1908, and colonel following in April 1912.
-Luard retired from active service in September 1912.
+Luard retired from active service that September.